prashant31191/AutoCog/README.md

 AutoCog is a tool to assess how well an Android application description reveal the security-concerned permission in semantics level.
 Based on our learning approach, the tool leverages large-scale of Android applications and descriptions to generate a Description-to-Permission Relatedness (DPR) Model (semantic patterns and permission with high correlation).

 Prerequest:

 nltk package python: http://nltk.org

 ESAlib: https://github.com/ticcky/esalib

 To Use it:

-setup the ESAlib
+(1) Setup the ESAlib

+(2) Copy all the contents in file esalib_data to /AutoCog/esalib/data/

-cp neweval_0103.jar and neweval_0103.jar_lib in src/ to /semant2/esalib
+(3) Copy neweval_0103.jar and neweval_0103.jar_lib in src/ to /AutoCog/esalib/

-go to dir: /semant2/esalib
+(4) Go to dir: /semant2/esalib

-java -jar neweval_0103.jar noskip(skip) PERMISSION
+Command: java -jar neweval_0103.jar noskip(skip) PERMISSION

+parameter:

-parameter: noskip - scan the whole description to identify all the pairs of verb and noun phrase revealing the target permission
+noskip - scan the whole description to identify all the pairs of verb and noun phrase revealing the target permission

 skip - once a pair of verb and noun phrase revealing the target permission is identified, the description is skipped, for the efficiency of measurement of the Permission-to-description fidelity of the current android market.

 Example: java -jar neweval_0103.jar noskip READ_CONATCTS

 Permissions covered: